nexusRepositories/nexusRepositories/README.md

 ### Hi there 👋

+I'm web developer.
 I started working with PHP in the summer of 2020.
 The main part of my experience is working with Laravel.
 Lately my efforts have been focused on developing myself as a full-stack developer.
 I’ve a layout experience - I’ve done frontend for several currently working projects, so I’m currently developing as a fullStack developer.

 ## 💼 Skills